Russell Branyan: Personal life

 Branyan has four children: daughters Kylie, Quinn and Blake, and son Cash.
 Cash was named after Johnny Cash, of whom Branyan is a fan.

 On January 31, 2008, Branyan was arrested for allegedly assaulting his then wife, Jill.
 According to police accounts, officers were called to a parking lot of a police station after an officer found Jill Branyan sitting alone in her car, crying.
 The couple had gone to The Cowboy restaurant in Bainbridge, Ohio and reportedly argued on the way home.
 At some point, Russell Branyan, who was driving, allegedly put his hand on Jill's face, causing her to have a cut lip.
 The force of the grab caused her to develop a swollen lip and some bleeding.
 When the couple entered their home, Jill's mother saw the injury and said that Jill and the children should go with her to her house.

 Branyan entered a "not guilty" plea in Shaker Heights Municipal Court on February 5, 2008, charged with one count of domestic violence.
 Branyan's attorney, Philip Kushner, and Pepper Pike prosecutor Jonathan D. Greenberg agreed to a temporary protection order prohibiting Branyan from being within 500 feet of his wife or children.

 Branyan was later arrested for breaking into his ex-wife Jill's home while she slept on the evening of October 30, 2015.
 Branyan allegedly removed several items and "tampered with the thermostat inside of the home, making it extremely cold," before leaving the property.
 He was charged with felony aggravated burglary in November 2015.

-Branyan was arrested once again in October 2020 for aggravated assault on his girlfriend.
+Branyan was arrested on September 12, 2020, for aggravated assault of his girlfriend.
+A warrant from the incident alleged he smashed his girlfriend's phone, then grabbed her by the back of the neck, strangling her.
+He was once again arrested on October 17, 2020, on charges of aggravated stalking and violation of bail conditions.